0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'm so tired; I couldn't shut my eyes
 ```

 The first lines of the song set the scene for where most of the album takes place and a core theme throughout the album: a lack of sleep caused by anxiety.
-The protagonist, within his own house, stayed up all night in an attempt to
+The protagonist is found within his own house, waking up after a long night of overthinking and not able to sleep.

 - Sets the scene of the song (bedroom again shocker)
 - Stayed up all night thinking about their lover